Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/6-using-hp-port.md

 This system covers the following connections:

--   AXI CDMA Slave Port is connected to the PS General Purpose master port 1 (M_AXI_GP1).
+-   The AXI CDMA slave port is connected to the PS general purpose master port 1 (``M_AXI_GP1``).
 It is used by the PS CPU to configure the AXI CDMA register set for the data transfer and also to check the status.

--   AXI CDMA Master Port is connected to the PS High performance Slave Port 0 (S_AXI_HP0).
+-   The AXI CDMA master port is connected to the PS high performance slave port 0 (``S_AXI_HP0``).
 It is used by the AXI CDMA to read from the DDR system memory.
 It acts as the source buffer location for the CDMA during data transfer.

--   AXI CDMA Master Port is connected to the PS High performance Slave Port 2 (S_AXI_HP2).
+-   The AXI CDMA master port is connected to the PS high performance slave port 2 (``S_AXI_HP2``).
 It is used by the AXI CDMA to write the data to the DDR system memory.
 It acts as a destination buffer location for the CDMA during the Data transfer.

--   AXI CDMA interrupt is connected from fabric to the PS section interrupt controller.
-After Data Transfer or Error during Data transaction, the AXI CDMA interrupt is triggered.
+-   The AXI CDMA interrupt is connected from the fabric to the PS section interrupt controller.
+After data transfer or errors during data transaction, the AXI CDMA interrupt is triggered.

 In this system, you will configure the HP slave port 0 to access a DDR